 The Karbala International Journal of Modern Science (KIJOMS) is a member of COPE (Committee on Publication Ethics).
-The editorial board members fully adhere to and complywith the policies and principles of Committee on Publication Ethics (COPE).
+The editorial board members fully adhere to and complywith the policies and principles of the Committee on Publication Ethics (COPE).
 All published articles by the journal follow the best practices on ethical matters, errors, and restrictions.

 Duties of Editors

-Author relations Editors strive to ensure that peer review at the Karbala International Journal of Modern Science (KIJOMS) is fair, unbiased, and timely.
+- Editors strive to ensure that peer review at (KIJOMS) is fair, unbiased, and timely.
 The journal has established policies for handling submissions from editorial board members to ensure unbiased review.
-Author instructions provide guidance about criteria for authorship.

 Duties of Reviewers